microsoft/nodeengine/docs/DEVELOPMENT.md

     touch myapp1/registry.json

     # Start service using "myapp1" component registry
-    python3 -m node_engine.start --local_files_root myapp1
+    node_engine_service --registry_root myapp1

-When looking for `registry.json`, Node Engine service starts by looking in `local_files_root` directory, searching up the directory tree until it finds a `registry.json` file.
+When looking for `registry.json`, Node Engine service starts by looking in `registry_root` directory, searching up the directory tree until it finds a `registry.json` file.
 Each `registry.json` found is merged with the previous one, with the first one found taking precedence.
 This allows you to have a base `registry.json` file and then override it with a custom `registry.json` file in an app directory.
 The default `registry.json` file in the node_engine directory is merged last.

-When a component is loaded, it will start by looking for a `components` directory in the `local_files_root` directory.
+When a component is loaded, it will start by looking for a `components` directory in the `registry_root` directory.
 If it exists, it will check to see if the desired component file also exists within that directory.
 If so, it will use that version.
 If not, it will continue this pattern and search up the directory tree until it finds a matching component file.
 If no component file is found, it will then search the default `./node_engine/components` directory.

 ## Service API